IBM/operator-collection-sdk/website/content/docs/operator-collection-sdk/usage-guides/development-guide.md

 ## Executing GitHub Workflows in a forked GitHub repo
 ---
 GitHub doesn't allow GitHub workflow Secrets to be passed to forked repositories.
-Since the current Ansible Molecule tests require access to an Openshift cluster, you are required to configure the following two variables in your workspace before successfully executing an end to end test of your changes.
+Since the current Ansible® Molecule tests require access to an OpenShift® cluster, you are required to configure the following two variables in your workspace before successfully executing an end to end test of your changes.

 - Navigate to `Setting > Secrets and variables > Actions` and click the "New repository secret" button
 ![GitHub Settings](../../../../assets/images/operator-collection-sdk/Github%20Settings.png)